fattreed/workouts/README.md

 # Workouts Journal

+## Goals

+Improve leg strength and aid in recovery from spinal cord injury.
+Tone up and lose maybe 5lbs.

 ## Why is this public?

 Basically to keep myself accountable and allow people to steal the idea.
 Feel free to fork.